America's Funniest People: Syndication

 Repeat episodes of America's Funniest People aired on TBS from 1998 to 2003.

-Revival
+Revivals

+ABC (2025) era

 In the spring of 2024, it was announced that ABC would revive America's Funniest People.
 Eight episodes were planned.
 On June 15, 2025, "America's Funniest People" aired as an episode of America's Funniest Home Videos.
 The special, featuring performances in the studio as well as videos, is co-hosted by Alyson Hannigan and regular America's Funniest Home Videos host Alfonso Ribeiro.

+VH1 era

+On September 14, 2026, it was announced that VH1 would revive America's Funniest Peoplehosted by Ms. Pat produced by V10 Entertainment (producers of America's Funniest Videos) while her BET court show Ms. Pat Settles It gets renewed for its fourth season.
+Additionally, unlike the ABC version, she would be the first to host the show solo without the use of a co-host by her side.
+According to the article, its said to be a "comedy competition" where each episode will feature "outrageous creator-led content, savage jokes, wild stunts, pranks and bad decisions -- and the kind of unforgettable social content you can't believe someone actually posted".
+Three content creators go head-to-head for a cash prize.